 Government welfare and government health care programs usually do not reward merit or effort.
 In fact, some brag that they treat everyone “equally”, as though this is the only fair way to do it.
 It is not fair to those who work diligently to find a job, work diligently to care for their children properly, and work diligently on their health.

 In fact, this is one of the most important problems with all government health and welfare programs, and the reason that most of them make people worse.
 This problem is often called perverse incentives.
 This is just another way to say that these programs do not support the merit system.

 In contrast, private welfare, private charity and private or free market healthcare, also called fee for service, do not suffer from the problem of perverse incentives nearly as much.
 As a result, these tend to be more effective, more efficient and tend to cost less if they are not burdened by hundreds of regulations, as is the case today with health care in America and other nations.

 WHAT IS THE LAW OF CAUSE AND EFFECT?

 It is the exact same thing as we have discussed in this article.
-It basically states that merit is real, so that as you do unto yourself and unto others, so it will be done unto you.
+It basically states that merit is real.
+As you do unto yourself and unto others, so it will be done unto you.

 WHAT IF I AM INVOLVED WITH A PERSON OR PROJECT THAT I KNOW IS NOT A GOOD ONE

 This same law or principle states that you are responsible if you are an accomplice or even a friend to someone or something that is not good.
 This is why, for example, the United States should not have good relations or ties with a nation such as Cuba or Red (communist) China.
-Having all our products made in China is not good, even if they are cheaper and even if they were better quality, which they are not.
+Having all our products made in China is horrendous and insane, even if they are cheaper and even if they were better quality, which they are not.